Azurei0/ClassScheduling/analysis.md

 We consider that the class:
 1. Cannot be interfered or stopped halfway
+2. The given class is final, there will be no addition of class in the middle of Class scheduling

 _Thus, the reason for why non-preemptive methods of the algorithms are chosen_